Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Analysis

-Let $u^\star_k$ be an optimal dual solution for which all reduced costs of $\set{S}_k$ are exact.
-Then, $\set{S} = \left\{u^\star_k ~|~ k \in U\right\}$ is a complete set of dual solutions.
-This complete set is simply based on the domains and referred to as $\set{S}$.
-Note that there might be alternative ways to obtain a complete set of dual solutions and we illustrate it below with the case of \constraint{ShortestPath}:
+Domains are simple examples of incompatible pairs since a variable takes a single value.
+Therefore no two values of its domain can be used together and for each variable $X_k$, the set $\set{F}_k=\left\{kj \in B\right\} = \{kj~|~j \in D(X_k)\}$ is a set of incompatible pairs.
+Let $u^\star_k$ be an optimal dual solution for which all reduced costs of $\set{F}_k$ are exact.
+Then, $\set{F} = \left\{u^\star_k ~|~ k \in U\right\}$ is a complete family of dual solutions (recall $U = \{X_1,\ldots, X_n\}$).
+It is simply based on the domains.
+There might exist a complete set of dual solutions based on incompatibility that have a smaller cardinality and we illustrate it below with the case of \constraint{ShortestPath}: